ElWanderer/kOS_scripts/documentation/lib_rendezvous_readme.md

 This function generates a manoeuvre node to perform a Hohmann transfer from the current orbit to that of the `target`, in such a way as to intercept the target.

 While this function was written to transfer between two non-intersecting, roughly-circular orbits, it has never actually been used.
 That's because the node improvement function that would be needed to refine the intercept hasn't been written.
-Nothing currently calls this function.
+Nothing currently calls this function. [issue #19](https://github.com/ElWanderer/kOS_scripts/issues/19) exists to implement this fully.

 The function returns `TRUE` if a node was added, `FALSE` otherwise.
 This return value explicitly says whether the next step should be to call `execNode()` or not.
 Currently, a node is always added.